mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ### Marketplace item visibility and the `tenantId` field

-When creating a new Marketplace item, you always need to set the `tenantId` relative to the Company you are creating the item in.
+When creating a new Marketplace item, you always need to set the `tenantId` related to the Company you are creating the item in.

 You can also contribute to the **Mia-Platform Marketplace** by making your Marketplace item accessible to other Companies: visit [this page](/marketplace/add_to_marketplace/marketplace_items_accessibility.md) for further information on this point.